PeterDrake/liber_pythonis/level_i/markdown/find_length_of_a_string.md

     print(length)
 ```

-This causes `length` to be printed after each character, rather than just once at the
+This caused `length` to be printed after each character, rather than just once at the
 end.